Benalla Heritage Trail

 5. By the Indigenous Garden, pass under the railway bridges, cross the low level bridge and take up the path near the rock wall built 1973 to form the Lake.
 Note the boulders bearing the stories of two events critical to the settlement of Benalla: Major Mitchell's crossing and the Faithfull Massacre.

-6. Take the 'Dr Nicholson Path' through the Benalla Botanical Gardens, noting the 1911 bandstand, the cricket ground where several interntional teams have played, the Benalla Art Gallery (1975), two memorials to Benalla's "sons" Sir Edward Weary Dunlop and Captain Hec Waller and the rose gardens, the first section of which were planted 1959.
+6. Take the 'Dr Nicholson Path' through the Benalla Botanical Gardens, noting the 1911 bandstand, the cricket ground where several international teams have played, the Benalla Art Gallery (1975), two memorials to Benalla's "sons" Sir Edward Weary Dunlop and Captain Hec Waller and the rose gardens, the first section of which were planted 1959.

 7. Take an alternative walk past the Bowling Club (est 1897) to Arundel Street, where the handsome Roman Catholic establishments of the school (1900) and the church (1909) are landmarks.

-8. Next to the church, the first public (primary) school (1852) also bears a plaque, as do the two nearby hotels at the junction of Arundel and Bridge Streets as you cross to the 1860s Anglican Complex of Church, Parish Office and Parish Centre.
-The latter was formerly the Court House and is significant in the Kelly Gang story, as is the little shop opposite, fomerly the bootmaker's shop.
+As you cross to the 1860s Anglican Complex of Church, Parish Office and Parish Centre.
+The latter was formerly the Court House and is significant in the Kelly Gang story, as is the little shop opposite, formerly the bootmaker's shop.

 9. Returning to Bridge Street, as you turn the corner the Drill Hall has a plaque as does the Showgrounds Grandstand.
-Proceed to the Monash Bridge with a tollgate bearing its own story and a detailed history board on the CBD side.

 10. The walk returns to the Visitor Information Centre, passing the Ceramic Mural, a Community project (1983-2010), or take the second loop walk along Bridge Street, where several blue plaques tell the story of the former post office, hotels (or their sites at the Reject Shop and Target) and banks which were clear indications of Benalla's growth in the 19th century.